wp-plugins/redirection-reporting/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Attempting to fix upgrade code to create database objects as needed.

 = 3.0 =
 * Added feature to archive off old redirection log data to another table within the database.